deepanshs/mrsimulator/docs/user_guide/method/method.rst

     plt.show()

 .. warning::
     This custom method, as well as the built-in Multi-Quantum VAS methods, assumes uniform excitation and mixing of the multiple-quantum transition.
-  In an experimental MQ-MAS measurement both excitation and mixing efficiencies are dependent on the ratio of the quadrupolar coupling constant to the rf field strength.
-Therefore, the relative integrated intensities of this simulation may not agree with experiment.
+In an experimental MQ-MAS measurement, excitation and mixing efficiencies depend on the ratio of the quadrupolar coupling constant to the rf field strength.
+Therefore, the relative integrated intensities of this simulation may not agree with the experiment.

 Inspecting Transition and Symmetry Pathways
 '''''''''''''''''''''''''''''''''''''''''''

 You can view the symmetry pathways that will be selected by your custom method in a given spin system using the function :py:meth:`~mrsimulator.Method.get_symmetry_pathways` as shown below.

 .. plot::
     :context: close-figs